colbyhemond/pinebark-site/content/faq.md

   - answer: >-
       We recommend that you bring your dog's food, to prevent them from getting sick from sudden changes in diet.
 A good leash and collar for daily walks.
-    question: Should I bring anything for my dog’s Stay?
+    question: Should I bring anything for my dog’s stay?
-  - answer: 'Yes, we are happy to administer pets'' medications free of charge.'
+  - answer: "Yes, we are happy to administer your pet's medications, free of charge."
     question: Can you provide my dog with their medications?
   - answer: >-
       Yes, we require the following vaccines for the health and safety of all